Understanding epilepsy

 Epilepsy is one of the most common neurological conditions, affecting roughly 1 in 100 people in the UK.
 It causes recurrent seizures, which are sudden bursts of abnormal electrical activity in the brain.
 Seizures can range from brief lapses in awareness to full convulsions, and their impact on daily life can be significant.

-For about two thirds of people with epilepsy, anti-seizure medications provide effective control.
+For about two-thirds of people with epilepsy, anti-seizure medications provide effective control.
 That still leaves around a third who continue to experience seizures despite trying multiple medications.
-Neurologists describe this as drug-resistant epilepsy.
+Neurologists describe this as drug-resistant epilepsy or DRE.

 Medications can also come with unwelcome side effects.
 Fatigue, cognitive difficulties, mood changes, and weight gain are common complaints.
 For many people, the combined burden of ongoing seizures and medication side effects takes a real toll on quality of life, relationships, and independence.